haglobah/manzanit0.github.io/_posts/2020-02-18-bottom-up-top-down.md

 the first real consumer of my code, and they help me reason about my actions in a simpler way.

 Now, for those interested in the top-down, bottom-up topic, Djistra wrote a full monologue on it [here][0].
-Feel free to give it a read, it's every word.
+Feel free to give it a read, it's worth every word.

 ~ Javier G.